 Here, she was diagnosed with epilepsy and a right frontal cyst.
-After 3 days of treatment without improvement, her family asked for her to be discharged from the hospital and then taken to Gia An 115 Hospital.
+After 3 days of treatment, her condition did not improve, so her family asked for her to be discharged from the hospital and then taken to Gia An 115 Hospital.

-On August 12, Master - Doctor Phung Dang Khoa (Surgery Department, Gia An 115 Hospital) said that the patient was admitted to the emergency room in a lethargic state, and was slow to follow medical orders.
+On August 12, Master - Doctor Phung Dang Khoa (Surgery Department, Gia An 115 Hospital) said that the patient was admitted to the emergency room in a lethargic state and was slow to follow medical orders.
 The MRI results showed that the patient had a large meningeal tumor (63x45x52mm) compressing the frontal horn of the right ventricle.
-The tumor compressing the nerves was also the cause of the patient's partial epilepsy symptoms such as convulsions of both hands and rolling eyes.
+The tumor compressing the nerves was also the cause of partial epilepsy symptoms such as convulsions of both hands and eye rolling in the patient.

 4 hours of "brain-wrenching" surgery to save the old lady